Billing, Payment and Accounts

 With default usage limits, there is no per-segment fee.
-If you request a usage limit increase for segments, you may be charged an additional fee.
+If you request a Usage Limit Increases limit for segments, you may be charged an additional fee.

 Usage Limits allow us to set boundaries on the amount of data users can upload to the Storj network and the amount of download bandwidth available to users.
 We have separate limits for storage and egress bandwidth per project on all Storj DCS Satellites.
 All limits are set to the Free Tier level until a method of payment is added.
 If you would like to increase your limits to higher values, you can always contact our support team through the Storj DCS support portal.